intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 The open discussion highlighted the divergence between vendor implementations of standards and what is accessible via YANG models, particularly when compared to CLI.
 Common challenges identified included performance issues at scale, the steep learning curve for network management protocols, models, and tools, and the backward compatibility of models.
 Some participants suggested that the IETF should focus on system-level APIs that address specific problems.
 Additionally, the lack of simple tools for smaller networks operating under tight timelines and budgets was emphasized.
 A key question raised was whether the proliferation of protocols and languages complicates adoption, and if converging on a single approach would improve adoption.

 ## Session II: Present (identified problems & requirements)

+The second day of the workshop focused on Problems and new requirements for future network management operations.

 ## Session III: Future (possible solutions, recommendations and next steps)